DE0CH/velarium/docs/ib/ib_docs.md

 In the above code, the template language checks if the files exists before trying to get the url from the model so that it would not show an exception.
 I have tested this by raising exceptions in various places to see if it crashes more than it should.

-This demonstrate my technical ability to **handler errors gracefully**.
+This demonstrate my technical ability to handler errors gracefully.

 In addition, the 500 error also implement multiple level of fall backs.